Auth Overview

 authenticate app users

-We keep a reference to the auth helper to use it in various functions.
-It also exposes currentUser.
+We keep a reference to the auth helper to read currentUser.
+We also provide this helper when using some auth related functions.

 const auth = getAuth(app)